2020mkruppa/LapSplitPublic/Privacy Policy.md

 ## Children's Privacy

 Our Services do not address anyone under the age of 13.
-We do not knowingly collect any information from children under 13, and any information we do collect is not personably identifiable in any case.
+We do not knowingly collect any information from children under 13, and any information we do collect is not personally identifiable in any case.
 If we discover that a child under 13 has provided us with personal information, we immediately delete this from our servers.
 If you are a parent or guardian and you are aware that your child has provided us with personal information, please contact us so that we will be able to do necessary actions.

 ## Changes to This Privacy Policy